Codecademy/docs/content/java/concepts/methods/methods.md

   - 'paths/computer-science'
 ---

 Methods are reusable pieces of code in classes.
 The difference between a method and a function is that methods are always related to a class or an object.
 Since in Java there is no possibility of defining logic outside of a class, there are no real functions given this definition.
-However, in that case static methods can be used to have reusable logic without an object instance.
+In that case, static methods can be used to have reusable logic without an object instance.

 Methods consist of at least the following elements: